animatedb/oovaide/web/readme.txt

 			Install to C:\Program Files\LLVM

-Building - Linux Versions:
+Building Programs - Linux Versions:
 	Either the Gnu or CLang compiler is required for building.

-	The easiest way to build is using git and is described at https://github.com/animatedb/oovcde.
+	The easiest way to build Oovcde is using git and is described at https://github.com/animatedb/oovcde.
 	Eclipse or CMake is supported for building Oovcde.